-Individuals with Duchenne Muscular Dystrophy (DMD) are often cared for in multidisciplinary clinics, with pediatric neuromuscular specialists serving as their primary DMD care provider.
+Individuals with Duchenne muscular dystrophy (DMD) are often cared for in multidisciplinary clinics, with pediatric neuromuscular specialists serving as their primary DMD care provider.
 General pediatricians as well as first responders, urgent care providers, and emergency department personnel may need to provide acute care to individuals with DMD, though they may be unfamiliar with the disease.

-This resource was designed to provide individuals with DMD and their families with information to help them advocate for the highest quality of emergency care.
+This resource is designed to provide individuals with Duchenne and their families with information to help them advocate for the highest quality of emergency care.
 When you or a loved one are faced with a medical emergency, stress and worry can get in the way of clear thinking.
 We advise you to read this guide before you need it, and that you keep a copy handy in the event of an emergency by bookmarking it on your smartphone or printing a version to keep in your vehicle.

 The CureDuchenne Cares team (firstname.lastname@example.org) is available to answer any questions or concerns you may have about the information we have provided below.

 CureDuchenne knows the stress that individuals and families face during medical emergencies, particularly given the specialty care required.
 That’s why we’ve partnered with MyID to provide free, next-generation medical alert bracelets to individuals with DMD.
 When scanned by a smart phone or other device, MyID bracelets provide emergency contact information as well as Duchenne-specific care considerations for first responders.

 One key way for individuals and families to proactively reduce the risk of emergency care is to work with their primary care providers or neuromuscular specialists to keep up-to-date on routine vaccinations.